-We offer affordable training for staff in not-for-profit and government organisations in learning essential strategies for developing self-kindness, self-care and self-compassion.
+We offer valuable training for staff in community and government organisations in learning essential strategies for developing self-kindness, self-care and self-compassion.

 The Self-Kindness Project believes that care, kindness and compassion towards the self are the foundation for positive global change.